bfaloona/Indy/README.md

 Synopsis
 --------

-Log files are often searched for particular strings but it does not often treat the logs themselves as data structures.
-Indy attempts to deliver logs with more powerful features by allowing the ability to collect segments of a log from particular time; find a particular event; or monitor/reflect on a log to see if a particular event occurred (or not occurred).
+Log files are often searched for particular strings but are not often treated as data structures.
+Indy attempts to deliver log content via more powerful features by allowing the ability to collect segments of a log from particular time; find a particular event; or monitor/reflect on a log to see if a particular event occurred (or not occurred).

 Installation
 ------------